nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-1.md

 ## Advice and warnings

-- Do not clear any dead Parsnips as the game will turn some of the tilled tiles back to dirt.
+- Do not clear any dead Parsnips as the game would turn some of the tilled tiles back to dirt overnight.
 You will clear them tomorrow.

 | Yesterday                                   | Today                 | Tomorrow                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |